• Google Classroom

 Welcome to our Year 5 Class at St James’

 Welcome to Year 5 my name is Mr Monaghan and I am the current Class teacher in Year 5.
 In Year 5 we are supported by a variety of Teaching Assistants.
 We cover a huge range of topics in Year 5, which the children will undoubtedly love exploring.
 As well as the World Wars, we delve into the functions of the human body (including the opportunity to dissect a heart), as well as life beyond our planet where we will be unravelling the mysteries of space and our solar system.
 Within Year 5, learning is not restricted to within the classroom.
-Children will be offered the wonderful opportunity to perform Shakespeare live on stage, as well as visiting the Youth Village.
+Children will be offered the wonderful opportunity visit the Youth Village.

 There is only one rule in my classroom; try your best.
 If the children do that, they will thrive and have fun along the way.